Monday, October 21, 2024

 • What is the connection between Ex parte Young and the Eleventh Amendment?
 If the lawsuit was against the Office of Attorney General Young, why didn't sovereign immunity apply?

 • In what way(s) is EPY a "legal fiction" and in what ways can we says it actually is consistent with principles of sovereign immunity?
+How does EPY lend new meaning to "the King can do no wrong?"

-• What two things must be true for a claim to fall within the "Ex parte Young exception" to the Eleventh Amendment?
 A state employee is fired in violation of the FMLA.
 He brings an EPY action against the state official who fired him.
 Are the following remedies available:

 • Damages for pain and suffering